squidscode/gitfs/README.md

 }
 ```

-All fields are **optional** and will default to the values specified above.
+All fields are **optional** and will **default to the values specified above**.
 You can also override the default fields by adding command line flags to the call to the gitfs binary:

 ```
 Gitfs tracks all projects in a root directories and